mendix/docs/content/refguide/common-widget-properties.md

 {{% /alert %}}

 {{% alert type="info" %}}
-In Mendix 8.8 and above, you can edit attributes of any enclosing data container including grandparent data containers, not only of the data container that contains the widget.
+In Mendix 8.8 and above, you can edit attributes of any enclosing data container including grandparent data containers.
 {{% /alert %}}

 #### 3.1.2 Association Input Widgets